Deutsche Bank nearing mortgages settlement with U.S. authorities: sources

-FRANKFURT Deutsche Bank (DBKGn.DE) is nearing a settlement with U.S. authorities in an investigation into past mis-selling of mortgage-backed securities, two people close to the matter said.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) is nearing a settlement with U.S. authorities in an investigation into past mis-selling of mortgage-backed securities, two people close to the matter said.

 While the price for the settlement has not yet been decided, the payment "will not overburden" the bank, one of the people said.